AndrejGit/WavePointsCpp/README.md

 # WavePointsCpp
-C++ Implementation of my visual demo for languages/frameworks using SFML
+C++ Implementation of my visual demo for languages/frameworks using SFML.
+Tested on Linux.

 Build command: